Mechanisms and Effects of Oxytocin on Social Cognition in Schizophrenia - fMRI

 Feasibility of Remote Exercises for Cognitive and Social Training (FORECAST)

-The purpose of this study is to investigate the feasibility of remote neuroplasticity-based cognitive remediation.
-In our study, participants complete 80 hours of cognitive training exercise from their homes using study-provided iPads instead of having to regularly travel to the study site.
-We're currently exploring the most effective training approaches.
+The purpose of this study was to investigate the feasibility of remote neuroplasticity-based cognitive remediation.
+In our study, participants completed 80 hours of cognitive training exercise from their homes using study-provided iPads instead of having to regularly travel to the study site.

 CLIMB: A Mobile Intervention for Chronic Psychosis (CLIMB)

-The purpose of this project is to deliver a suite of digital diagnostic and treatment tools called CLIMB to individuals with psychosis remotely using iPads and to investigate CLIMB’s effects on social cognition, social functioning, and quality of life.
-The package of innovative and evidence-based diagnostic and treatment tools includes a neuroscience-informed computerized cognitive training program, group tele-therapy, and peer-to-peer secure social networking.
-The duration of the intervention is approximately 8-10 weeks
+The purpose of this project was to deliver a suite of digital diagnostic and treatment tools called CLIMB to individuals with psychosis remotely using iPads and to investigate CLIMB’s effects on social cognition, social functioning, and quality of life.
+The package of innovative and evidence-based diagnostic and treatment tools included a neuroscience-informed computerized cognitive training program, group tele-therapy, and peer-to-peer secure social networking.
+The duration of the intervention was approximately 8-10 weeks

 Effects of Oxytocin on Neural Activation Patterns During Social Cognitive Tasks in Patients with Schizophrenia (MEG)

-The purpose of this project is to investigate the neural mechanisms of oxytocin’s prosocial effects in patients with schizophrenia.
-We use magnetoencephalography-based imaging (MEG) to elucidate the neural mechanisms of oxytocin’s prosocial effects on critical social cognitive processes.
+The purpose of this project was to investigate the neural mechanisms of oxytocin’s prosocial effects in patients with schizophrenia.
+We used magnetoencephalography-based imaging (MEG) to elucidate the neural mechanisms of oxytocin’s prosocial effects on critical social cognitive processes.